jflayhart/project-timeline/README.md

 ## Why
-To save ourselves from wasting time printing weeks worth of paper, color ink, and, ultimately, our trees.
-Also because it's just easier and funner this way.
+To save ourselves from wasting time printing weeks worth of paper, color ink, and, ultimately, to save our trees.
+Also because it's just easier and more fun this way.

 ## What
 Display open and upcoming projects with set deadlines for each phase of the development lifecycle